willstepp/writings/hunger/hunger-notes.md

    where he was.
 Fufilling a request from my father he said.
 They nod but he could see they did not understand what he said.

-Autumn
+AUTUMN

 *) Weeks go by.
 The boy walks everyday.
 And everyday the people of the village resent him more and more.
 They tell him he and his mother cannot partake of the food if he does not join in.
 His mother tells him to abandon the deed, his father was feverish when he told him.
 Not in his right mind.
 His friends mock him and ridicule the bucket he carries.
 He grows thin.
 So he returns to the hunt.

 *) They accept him back.
 He eats and kills but always there is the bucket at the end of the day, empty.
 So he tries to do both and fails.
+He listens to the things they care about and feels an emptiness.
+He no longer cares about the hunt.
-Then he abandons the hunt completely.
+   After that he abandons the hunt completely.
 Finally they condemn him for not taking care of his mother.
 She goes to live with their cousin and he is told not to stay in the inner encampment.
    So he goes to the wilds and sleeps on the ground.

 *) The hunters fight with another tribe who are hunting in the valley also.
 They triumph and Niko approaches them with an agreement to combine their forces.
 The village grows by orders of magnitude.
 His best friend becomes the new leader, ousting the old Sakima, who is not of the new order.
 They cut down the tree in order to carve a statue in his honor.
 Mika wept when he saw what they had done to the tree.

-Winter
+WINTER

 *) His mother visits him in the wilds and he cries to her.

 *) The number of people now living in the small space contaminates the water supply and plague breaks out in the village and spoils the food stores.
 There are too many people and they begin to fight.
 Eventually they begin to eat the dead.
 They set fire to the tree and it mostly burns.
 Only a charred trunk and a few limbs remain.
    Help us!
 You are a coward.
 Selfish.
 You are a shame on your father's name.

 *) The first blizzard of winter comes.
 The boy walks blind but he knows the way without his eyes and delivers the water to the remains of the tree and collapses against it, cold and alone, his extremeties numb.

 *) In the morning the villagers awake and find that the tree has blossomed and is filled with bright fruit, the flesh yellow and sweet and nourishing.
 Its leaves verdant against the mute and colorless landscape, a true paradox.

+*) ...throughout the winter nourished them.